Another Night at the Binh Thuy Air Base

 "Do yourself a favor and shut up."

 There was a sense of tension on the base.
-There had been wild rumors about a series of some VC ambushes in the north that wiped out a couple of no name air bases out in the middle of nowhere, kind of like this one, and it had everyone on edge, especially First Lieutenant Moore, who had sat me down and thanked me for keeping Wright under wraps only a few days before practically pissed his pants every time someone called for him out on the strip.
+There had been wild rumors about a series of some VC ambushes in the north that wiped out a couple of no-name air bases out in the middle of nowhere, kind of like this one, and it had everyone on edge, especially First Lieutenant Moore, who had sat me down and thanked me for keeping Wright under some semblance of control only a few days before.
+Moore practically pissed his pants every time someone called for him out on the strip.

-The boy hasn't pulled any nonsense since he was assigned to me; I don't really understand why, but whatever keeps him out of Moore's hair, right?
+The boy hadn't pulled any nonsense since he was assigned to me; I didn't really understand why, but whatever kept him out of Moore's hair and me in Moore's good books, right?

 So went on like that, patrolling and bickering as we did, until the eighteenth night when Wright and I were reassigned from patrol to a perimeter watch post.
-Wright was excited for the change, but I didn't care.
 One man stays up for watch at the top while the other sleeps at the bottom, and they change places halfway through the shift.
 Seems fair enough, no?
+Wright was excited for the change, but I honestly didn't care much either way.

 Wright woke me up for my shift at midnight, and I clambered up to the top of that tower as he collapsed onto the messy bedding.
 It seemed like a relatively quiet night besides the occasional gunfire in the distance, with only one real skirmish.
 I shot down a VC man with a bomb strapped to his chest.
 It exploded a few feet from the fence, the blast bursting my eardrums.

-I fell to my knees, unable to maintain my balance and called out for Wright, but no one came.
+I fell to my knees, shaking, and called out for Wright, but no one came.
 I dragged myself over to the ladder and peeked down at his sleeping form, only to find him not asleep at all.

 Wright was bound and gagged with ten or so bullet holes in his chest and another in his forehead.
 There was blood all down the front of his disheveled shirt, and his eyes were wide open, staring at me with that same smug look of his.
 A VC man stood over him.
 I winced, leveling my pistol at him and gasping for breath.
-He looked at Wright, then at me, before putting a Type 99 submachine gun to his head and blowing his brains out all over Wright's dead body rather than being captured.
+He looked at Wright, then at me, before putting a machine gun to his head and blowing his brains out all over Wright's dead body rather than face being captured by the enemy.

 The nineteenth morning, First Lieutenant Moore wrote a letter addressed to a household in Omaha, where Wright's sister lived, explaining that she would never see her brother again.
-I was airlifted to a hospital in Japan and later discharged due to my injuries.
-But I would never forget Airman First Class Steven Nathaniel Wright, a smug bastard even in death and the name of the man I failed that night on the Binh Thuy Air Base in Vietnam.
+I was airlifted to a hospital in Japan and later discharged due to my injuries, but I would never forget Airman First Class Steven Nathaniel Wright, a smug bastard even in death and the name of the man that I failed.